-Become a better person first.
-Use whatever tools you can, including guilt, to get there.
-And once you’ve got a handle on it, then forgive your past self, because you’re not that person anymore.
+Use that feeling for what all feelings are for: motivation.
+In this case, motivation to become a better person.
+And once you’ve got a handle on that, then forgive your past self, because you’re not that person anymore.

 And at the same time, recognize how important a lack of guilt in someone else, their lack of compassion for others, is as a signal that they’re not ready to change.